bbuok-neu/Quasi-supervised-Learning/README.md

-﻿This repository implements an approximately-supervised learning approach for unpaired medical image translation.
+﻿This repository implements an quasi-supervised learning approach for unpaired medical image translation.
 Below is the dataset preparation and training process.
 # Dataset Preparation
 The required dataset structure is as follows:
 ```